madlambda/nash/README.md

 user namespace (u) flag.

 The `c` flag stands for "container" and is an alias for upmnis (all types of namespaces).
-If you want a shell inside the container:
+If you want another shell (maybe bash) inside the container:

 ```sh
 λ> rfork c {